 Yet whenever nominees expressed an opinion, it was generally in favor of stronger enforcement and the protection of small businesses.
-For example, Justice Sandra O’Connor recognized the key role antitrust plays in eliminating monopolies and protecting small businesses; so did Justice David Souter, who further affirmed the key role of antitrust in preventing the consolidation of economic power; which was echoed by Justice Thomas; Justice Ginsburg; and Justice Kagan.
+For example, Justice Sandra O’Connor recognized the key role antitrust plays in eliminating monopolies and protecting small businesses; so did Justice David Souter, who further affirmed antitrust’s key role in preventing the consolidation of economic power; which was echoed by Justice Thomas; Justice Ginsburg; and Justice Kagan.
 Justice Roberts also defended the importance of strong antitrust enforcement, including private enforcement.
 There were two exceptions.
-Justice Breyer affirmed that while strong enforcement is important, antitrust is all about getting lower prices for consumers; Justice Gorsuch discussed the role of economics in helping antitrust prevent deadweight loss.
+Justice Breyer affirmed that while strong enforcement is important, antitrust is all about getting lower prices for consumers; while Justice Gorsuch discussed the role of economics in helping antitrust prevent deadweight loss.
 Even they, though, praise strong antitrust enforcement.

-In sum, in the confirmation hearings, nearly all antitrust-related questions sought to assurances from the nominee that he or she would respect the antitrust laws, in all cases (except Bork) the nominee granted those assurances.
+In sum, in the confirmation hearings, nearly all antitrust-related questions sought assurances from the nominee that he or she would respect the antitrust laws, and in all cases (except Bork) the nominee granted those assurances.

 Part III.B.
 Regulatory Institutions: the FTC and DOJ

 In Part I we documented the decline in antitrust cases brought by the FTC and the DOJ.
 The FTC and the DOJ also have significant authority to make antitrust policy through guidelines and enforcement priorities.
-The most prominent and important set of guidelines have been the merger guidelines, which were first issued in 1968, and were updated in 1982, 1992, and 2010.
-The 1968 guidelines, following contemporaneous Supreme Court precedent, imposed strict standards on mergers, prohibiting an acquisition by a firm with at least 15 percent of the market of a firm with at least 1 percent of the market where the 4-firm concentration was at least 75%.
+The most prominent and important set of guidelines have been the merger guidelines, which were first issued in 1968, and subsequently updated in 1982, 1992, and 2010.
+The 1968 guidelines, following contemporaneous Supreme Court precedent, imposed strict standards on mergers, prohibiting firms with at least 15 percent of the market to acquire firms with at least 1 percent of the market where the 4-firm concentration was at least 75%.
 The 1982 guidelines, issued during the Reagan administration, weakened the standards but also introduced a higher level of economic sophistication.
 The 1992 and 2010 regulations, issued under Democratic administrations, somewhat liberalized the agencies’ approach.
 In general, agencies significantly impacted antitrust policy: Carl Shapiro, writing in 2010, observed that “[o]ne cannot marvel at how far merger enforcement has moved over the past forty years, with no change in the substantive provisions of the Clayton Act and very little new guidance on horizontal mergers from the Supreme Court.”
 His comment emphasizes the great power of regulators to determine antitrust policy.
-Yet, as data from Ghosal and Kades shows, merger cases adjusted for the size of the economy have dropped significantly since the 1970s.
+Yet, as data from Ghosal and Kades show, merger cases adjusted for the size of the economy have dropped significantly since the 1970s.
 The regulator’s impact has been increasingly prominent for enforcement priorities.
 As discussed in Part I above, Section 2 and other monopolization cases have significantly declined since the 1970s—and in the most recent decades have all but disappeared, making space for criminal prosecution.
 Agency leadership also allocates staff among different divisions, something that will have an impact (as we will see below).
 There is no denying that civil, anti-monopoly enforcement has declined, thanks in part to choices made by those running the FTC and the DOJ.
-Since these regulators were appointed by Presidents without any popular mandate to reduce antitrust enforcement, we need to understand why they did so.
+Since these regulators were appointed by presidents without any popular mandate to reduce antitrust enforcement, we need to understand why they did so.

 Part III.B.1.
 Budgets